danainjax/bf/NOTES.md

     books/10/reviews/new
-- [X] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) added alphabetize to books index, books/alpha   books.alpha
+- [X] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) added alphabetize to books index, books/alpha   books.alpha five_star, scoped book by those with five star reviews and viewable /five_star

 Sprint 4 - Refactoring/DRY
 - [ ] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [X] Limited logic in controllers
 - [X] Views use helper methods if appropriate
 - [X] Views use partials if appropriate